A new study finds that children with immigrant dads are much more likely to suffer from post-traumatic stress disorder (PTSD).

 “In this population-based study we showed that if children’s fathers had migrated less than five years before the birth of their child, the risk for PTSD diagnosis in children was almost twofold,” said doctoral candidate Sanju Silwal from the Research Centre for Child Psychiatry at the University of Turku, and the main author of the paper.

-The study also reveals that the risk for a PTSD diagnosis is two times higher among kids with immigrant fathers born in North Africa or the Middle East.
+The study also reveals that the risk for a PTSD diagnosis is two times higher among kids with immigrant dads born in North Africa or the Middle East.

 “The finding is likely to be related to the fact that immigrants from that part of the world are often entering Finland as refugees.
 The whole immigration process for them may be a traumatic experience as it usually involves various burdening experiences during the trip, and even after arrival to the host country, it may take years before receiving the asylum decision,” Silwal said.